Generic name: brompheniramine, dextromethorphan, and pseudoephedrine (brom fen EER a meen, dex troe me THOR fan, soo doe e FED rin)

 Brotapp-DM may also be used for purposes not listed in this medication guide.

 Use only as directed.
 Tell your doctor if you use other medicines or have other medical conditions or allergies.

 Before taking this medicine

-Do not use Brotapp-DM if you have taken an MAO inhibitor in the past 14 days.
+Do not use Brotapp-DM if you have used an MAO inhibitor in the past 14 days.
 A dangerous drug interaction could occur.
-MAO inhibitors include isocarboxazid, linezolid, phenelzine, rasagiline, selegiline, and tranylcypromine.
+MAO inhibitors include isocarboxazid, linezolid, methylene blue injection, phenelzine, and tranylcypromine.

 a blockage in your digestive tract (stomach or intestines);

 a bladder obstruction or other urination problems;

 Follow all directions on your prescription label and read all medication guides or instruction sheets.
 Use the medicine exactly as directed.

 Follow all directions when giving this medicine to a child.
 Do not use the medicine to make a child sleepy.
 Misuse of this medicine may cause death in very young children.

 Measure liquid medicine with the supplied measuring device (not a kitchen spoon).